Do you have a Nespresso machine with milk container or frothier?

 That’s it. with minergate you can start mining with your laptop right away.
 Although that will not fetch you much.
 But you will get the jest of mining.

 I recently purchased a UPS for my NAS and local server.
+If you are like me, then you have equipment that run 24/7.

-Since I power outages happen mostly when I am away from home, it is critical that I keep my network equipments alive while there is a power outage.
+Since power outages happen mostly when I am away from home, it is critical that I keep my network equipments alive while there is a power outage.

 I picked a bigger battery locally with 7.2AH.

+I picked up a bigger battery that the one suggested by the manufacturer.
 It was a good decision that I picked up a bigger battery.
 The one that was installed was rated for 3.3AH.
 However, I noticed that the battery won’t fit.
 Although the battery compartment is big enough to accommodate 9AH battery.

 I got this UPS to used it for my surveillance system.
 It wouldn’t make sense to use a surveillance system without connecting it to a power backup system.
 Cause the house would be vulnerable whenever there is a power failure.